github/metrics-exporter-statsd/CONTRIBUTING.md

 ## Secrets and authentication for publishing

-Repository administrators, will need to manage the authentication keys for publishing to crates.io.
+Repository administrators will need to manage the authentication keys for publishing to crates.io.

 TODO:Update this secion with how to update crates.io secrets within this repo